envato/google-analytics-for-wordpress/readme.txt

 = 4.1.3 =

 * Security fix: badly crafted comments could lead to insertion of "weird" links into comments.
 They'd have to pass your moderation, but still...
 Immediate update advised.
+Props to [David Whitehouse](http://www.david-whitehouse.org/) and [James Slater](http://james.slaterspage.com/) for finding it.

 = 4.1.2 =